Emma Gordon

 Director, ADR UK & ADR England

 Dr Emma Gordon is Director of the ADR UK Strategic Hub and Director of ADR England.
 She is responsible for setting the strategic direction for the programme, leading on the coordination of the partnership and engagement with senior stakeholders, to improve access and analysis of administrative data to inform policy decisions.
-She is also part of the ADR UK Leadership Committee.
+She is also part of the ADR UK Leadership Committee, and is Editor-in-Chief of the International Journal of Population Data Science (IJPDS).
 Emma joined ADR UK from HM Treasury, where she led the team supporting government economists and social researchers across government.
 Prior to this, Emma was Head of Health Analysis at the Office for National Statistics (ONS), and at the start of her career was a post-doctoral researcher on the Avon Longitudinal Study of Parents and Children.

-Claire McLoughlin is the Project Manager for the Administrative Data Research Centre in Northern Ireland (ADRC-NI).
-She is the lead for the operational coordination of the ADRC within the ADR NI partnership, managing the delivery of the ADRC research programmes, and will be based at the School of Medicine, Dentistry and Biomedical Sciences within Queen’s University Belfast.
-Claire has joined ADRC with extensive experience working in higher education and the community & voluntary sector.
+Clare Jess is the Project Manager for the Administrative Data Research Centre in Northern Ireland (ADRC NI).
+She is the lead for the operational coordination of the ADRC within the ADR NI partnership, managing the delivery of research programmes, and is based at the School of Medicine, Dentistry and Biomedical Sciences within Queen’s University Belfast.
+Clare also has extensive experience working in public health research within higher education.

 Chris Dibben